grafana/flagger-k6-webhook/README.md

         min_failure_delay: "2m" # Fail all successive runs after a failure (keyed to the namespace + name + phase) within the given duration (defaults to 2m).
 This prevents reruns.
 Set this to a duration slightly above the testing interval
         wait_for_results: "true" # Wait until the K6 analysis is completed before returning.
 This is required to fail/succeed on thresholds (defaults to true)
 ```

+### Injecting secrets and configuration

+Use the [k6 environment variables feature](https://k6.io/docs/using-k6/environment-variables/) to inject configurations and secrets to your script.
+To do so, mount your configs as environment variables onto the load tester and reference them with `${__ENV.<VAR_NAME>}`

+## How to deploy

+Deploy this as a Service + Deployment beside Flagger:

+- Set the `K6_CLOUD_TOKEN` environment variable if any of your tests will be uploaded to [k6 cloud](https://k6.io/cloud/)
+- Set the `SLACK_TOKEN` environment variable to allow slack updates

+See [the example directory](./example) for a full example on how the loadtester can be deployed along with a Canary referencing it